galinaki/Lyrics/README.md

 #### MVP

 - Find and use external api
-- Let iser to search lyric by input song title
+- Let user to search lyric by input song title
 - Render data on page
 - Set up different backgrounds images for each emoji